Home Remedies for Doggie Diarrhea

 Vet or No Vet?

-While home remedies could save you a small chunk of change in a pinch, you should always consult with your veterinarian — at least via telephone — if the diarrhea has lasted more than 2 days.
-And if you really want to play it safe, then phone your veterinarian and let them know the very moment you notice that your dog has diarrhea.
+If you really want to play it safe, then phone your veterinarian and let them know the very moment you notice that your dog has diarrhea.
 Be sure to mention any other “symptoms” you’ve noticed, as well.
 Chances are, they’ll tell you to follow the same advice mentioned here for the first 24 to 48 hours.

 My Best Advice If Your Dog Has Diarrhea

-Keep in mind that “home remedies” should only be applied at the onset of diarrhea (the moment you first notice it)… before it’s had time to wear your dog down and before it has managed to freak you out as a caring dog owner.
+Keep in mind that “home remedies” should only be applied at the onset of diarrhea (the moment you first notice it)… before it has had time to wear your dog down and before it has managed to freak you out as a caring dog owner.
 The more time that’s passed, the more urgency that you get your dog to the vet.

 At the very least you should call your vet to get their advice over the phone.
 Be honest with them and they’ll be honest with you.
 Trust their judgment.

-Also, the younger the dog, the sooner it needs to be seen by a vet when diarrhea strikes.
+Also, the younger the dog is, the sooner it needs to be seen by a vet when diarrhea strikes.
 Why?
-Because diarrhea usually signals something much more serious going on than just an upset tummy in them.
-(This applies to very old dogs too.)
-Always think of puppies and senior dogs as having “compromised immunities”.
-They’re usually not operating at full-strength at those very young and very old ages.
+Because diarrhea usually signals something much more serious going on than just an upset tummy in puppies.
+And a simple case of diarrhea can quickly get out of control with a young puppy.

-Okay, here’s another valuable tip that I wasn’t aware of until I started working at the vet:
+Here’s another valuable tip that I wasn’t aware of until I started working at the vet: